ChartIQ/chartiq-react-app/react-components/README.md

 ```js
 // import 'chartiq/plugins/tfc/tfc-loader';
 // import 'chartiq/plugins/tfc/tfc-demo';
 ```

-Changing the default properties of the plugins is also as simple as passing in the arguments you prefer when setting the plugin.
-For example to configure the ActiveTrader plugin without the orderbook component and a custom height:
+Changing the default properties of the plug-ins is also as simple as passing in the arguments you prefer when setting up the plug-in.
+For example, to configure the ActiveTrader plug-in without the `orderbook` component and a custom height:

 ```js
 import Chart from '@chartiq/react-components/Chart'
 import 'chartiq/js/plugins/activeTrader/cryptoiq'